vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The date of the Pān. ḍuvam. śa dynasty of Srīpura ´

-Two dating criteria are thought to be relevant: 1) his capital (obviously Srī- ´ pura, but possibly also called ‘Trivaranagara’) might have been alluded to in an inscription of Mādhavavarman, the Vis.ṇukun. ḍin king; 2) he might have been a contemporary of the (Maukhari) prince S¯uryavarman, whose daughter Vāsat.ā was wedded to his nephew Hars.agupta (EI XI, 191 vv.
+Two dating criteria are thought to be relevant: 1) his capital (obviously Srī- ´ pura, but possibly also called ‘Trivaranagara’) might have been alluded to in an inscription of Mādhavavarman, the Vis.ṇukun. ḍin king; 2) he might have been a contemporary of the (Maukhari) prince Sūryavarman, whose daughter Vāsat.ā was wedded to his nephew Hars.agupta (EI XI, 191 vv.
 15–16).

 With regard to the first criterium A. M. Shastri has convincingly argued, on the strength of the Indrapālanagara (Tummalagudem) charter of the Vis.ṇu kun. ḍin king Vikramendravarman II, which is dated in the expired Saka year 488 ´ (= ad 566), that the latter’s great-grandfather, Mādhavavarman II Janāśraya, must have ruled between the termini post and ad quem of ad 470 and 528 (Shastri 1987, 122–131).
 This Mādhavavarman II, son of Govindavarman and married to a Vākāt.aka princess, is said in his Ipur Plates to have ‘rejoiced the hearts of the young ladies in the palaces of the town of Trivara’.
 55 In view of the highly improbable, very early date that has to be assumed for Tīvaradeva in

-by Mahāśivagupta (EI XXVII, 324) to a temple of ¯Iśāneśvarabhat.t.āraka in the township (pattana) Khadirapadra.
-The identification of this place is uncertain, but the identity of the temple in Kharod called today ‘Lakhneśvara’ with this ¯Iśāneśvara Temple seems likely.
+by Mahāśivagupta (EI XXVII, 324) to a temple of Īśāneśvarabhat.t.āraka in the township (pattana) Khadirapadra.
+The identification of this place is uncertain, but the identity of the temple in Kharod called today ‘Lakhneśvara’ with this Īśāneśvara Temple seems likely.

 52 EITA II.1, 224.
 Cf. Beglar in ASI VII, 168–193; Cunningham in ASI XVII, 23–31; Srīvāstava 1984.
 Many of the temples of South Kosala have been constructed and ´ reconstructed during several generations.
 Among the oldest remains (apart from Tālā, see below) Krishna Deva reckons the Rājīvalocana Temple at Rajim, which ‘should be at least a generation earlier than the Laks.maṇa Temple at Sirpur and is assignable on ground of style to c. ad 600 [. . . ]’ (EITA II.1, 231 f.; cf. Meister 1984a, 121).
 In Sirpur itself the oldest surviving construction appears to be the Buddhist vihāra (see IAR 1954–55, 24–26; IAR 1955–56, 26 f.; EITA II.1, 232 f.).
 The so-called Laks.maṇa Temple at Sirpur was, according to a large stone inscription recovered from it, built by the queen mother of Mahāśivagupta in memory of her deceased husband Hars.agupta.
 Krishna Deva observes: ‘Paleographically, this epigraph belongs to c. ad 625–650 and the temple is also assignable to the same period.’
 (EITA II.1, 235 f.; cf. Stadtner 1980, 39: ‘ca. A.D.
 595–605’).